 In addition to historical sketches and photographs of Crispus Attucks, visitors can see memorabilia from the first all-Black high school in Indiana, founded in 1927, which is now named for Crispus Attucks.

-The Crispus Attucks Museum is not only a showcase of how this patriot was the first to warn of a military attack by the British, it is also a testimony of daily life for our colonial ancestors.
-At the Crispus Attucks Museum, you can view musical instruments from the time, unique sculptures and pottery, original documents, and many sketches and paintings of this first martyr of liberty among a backdrop of other famous African-Americans, including America’s first black president, Barack Obama.
+The Crispus Attucks Museum is not only a showcase of how this patriot was the first to warn of a military attack by the British.
+It is also a testimony of daily life for our colonial ancestors.
+At the Crispus Attucks Museum, you can view musical instruments from the time, unique sculptures, and pottery.
+Plus original documents, and many sketches and paintings of this first martyr of liberty among a backdrop of other famous African-Americans, including America’s first black president, Barack Obama.

 Arsenal Technical High School is another article you might be interested in.